tooleks/tooleks-js/README.md

 #### `timeout` function

 `timeout` function returns `Promise` that will be resolved after a specified number of milliseconds.
+It's a `Promise` based alternative to a native `setTimeout` function.

 ```JavaScript
 const {timeout} = require("tooleks");